Skip to content

 Profile errors

-ProfileError covers four failure modes:
+ProfileError covers the common failure modes:

 Trigger Message pattern